tanyaweaver/python-dev-accelerator/source/lectures/day06/sockets.rst

 The topmost layer is the 'Application Layer'

+this is where we live and work

+.. rst-class:: build

 * Deals directly with data produced or consumed by an application

 * Reads or writes data using a set of understood, well-defined **protocols**